Renovus-Tech/solarec/code_style_react.md

 Use functional components by default and only use class components when necessary.
 Naming Conventions:

-## Use meaningful names for components.
+## Use meaningful names for components
 Component names should be written in PascalCase.
 File names should match the component name.